cazzlewazzle89/FANGORN/README.md

 The conda environment that I used to build the database can be created using `conda env create -f fangorn.yml` (the yml is provded in this repository).
 This will create an environment called `fangorn` which can be loaded with `conda activate fangorn`.
-This environmelt contains everything except `csvtk` and `Seqkit`.
+This environment contains everything except `csvtk` and `Seqkit`.
 These are available through bioconda but I used preexisting non-conda installations.

 ## Usage